JulianVidal/AGDA_HTML/reports/index.md

 # 8 - Pre-Meeting Report
 Ran the level-topological sort and created index files for each level.
 Compiling all the level index files with a master index file lead to the same compilation time as expected.
-Experimented with splittig index level files into fixed-sized groups.
-This lead to a significant improvement in compilation time while mantaining safety.
+Experimented with splitting index level files into fixed-sized groups to run concurrently.
+This lead to a significant improvement in compilation time while maintaining safety.

 Also I was using Datahike, which is written in Clojure (uses Java), to write the Datalog queries.
 While other parts of the project were written in python, to simplify the whole project I have written all the queries in python using the networkx library.
-The only query I wasn't able to implement was finding unused imports as the s-expression extractor doesn't keep track of what was imported but not used.
+The only query I wasn't able to implement was finding unused imports as the s-expression extractor doesn't keep track of unused imports but not used.

 Parsing entire Typetopology s-expressions files using the parser in mlfmf-data was taking a long time, so I switched to using the sexpdata library which takes